Real estate

 FAQ

-What role does the notary play in the home sale?
+What role does the solicitor play in selling a house?

-The notary is a neutral entity who advises both parties and ensures that the sales contract is legally sound.
-They notarise the contract and ensure the entry of the priority notice in the land register.
+The solicitor acts as a neutral party that advises both sides and ensures that the contract is legally sound.
+They notarise the contract and manage the registration of the priority notice in the land register.

-What are disclosure obligations when selling a house?
+What are the disclosure obligations when selling a property?

-As a seller, you are obliged to disclose all known defects and damages to the property, such as moisture damage, cracks in the masonry, or contaminations.
-If you conceal defects, the buyer may challenge the sales contract.
+As a seller, you are required to disclose any known defects and damages to the property, such as moisture damage, cracks in the masonry, or contaminated sites.
+If you conceal defects, the buyer may contest the contract.

-How can I determine the legal value of my property?
+How do I determine the value of my property legally?

 A professional property valuation by a certified expert provides an objective and well-founded basis for pricing.
-Alternatively, a market analysis and comparison with similar properties in the area may help.
+Alternatively, a market analysis and comparison with similar properties in the area can help.

-What is a notary escrow account and how does it work?
+What is an escrow account and how does it work?

-The notary escrow account serves for the secure holding of the purchase price.
-The buyer pays the purchase price into the notary's account, who holds it in trust until all conditions for the transfer of ownership are met.
+The escrow account is used for the secure handling of the purchase price.
+The buyer deposits the purchase price into the solicitor's account, who holds it in trust until all conditions for the transfer of ownership are met.

 What is a handover protocol and why is it important?